gacela-project/gacela-project.com/content/docs/bootstrap.md

 extendGacelaConfigs(array $list);
 ```

-You can extend GacelaConfig from multiple and different places by adding the class name using the `extendGacelaConfig` method.
+You can extend `GacelaConfig` from different places using the `extendGacelaConfig` method.

 The class must be invokable, and it will receive the GacelaConfig object.
 For example: